ToomasMolder/X-road-scripts/monitor/docs/collector_module.md

 ## About

+The collector module is part of [X-Road v6 monitor project](../readme.md), which includes modules of [Database module](database_module.md), [Collector module (this document)](collector_module.md), [Corrector module](corrector_module.md), [Analysis module](analysis_module.md), [Reports module](reports_module.md) and [Opendata module](opendata_module.md).

+Overall system, its users and rights, processes and directories are designed in a way, that all modules can reside in one server and also in separate servers.

+Overall system is also designed in a way, that allows to monitor data from different X-Road v6 instances (ee-dev, ee-test, EE), see also [X-Road v6 environments](https://www.ria.ee/en/x-road-environments.html#v6).

+Overall system is also designed in a way, that can be used by X-Road Centre for all X-Road members as well as for Member own monitoring (includes possibilities to monitor also members data exchange partners).

-The collector module is responsible to retrieve data from servers and insert into the database module.
+The **collector module** is responsible to retrieve data from X-Road v6 security servers and insert into the database module.
 The execution of the collector module is performed automatically via a **cron job** task.

 The module source code can be found at: